cockroachdb/docs/src/current/cockroachcloud/resource-usage.md

 ### Excessive number of connections

-CockroachDB {{ site.data.products.serverless }} consumes minimal resources per connection, so the number of connections is not the most likely cause of increased RU consumption.
+CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }} consume minimal resources per connection, so the number of connections is not the most likely cause of increased RU consumption.
 However, managing your connections is increasingly important for both performance optimization and RU consumption as your application scales up.

 To diagnose excessive connections, navigate to your cluster's [**Metrics** page]({% link cockroachcloud/metrics-page.md %}) in the {{ site.data.products.cloud }} Console.
 The **SQL Connection Attempts** chart displays new SQL connection attempts over time.
 Maintaining fewer than five active connections is recommended for most workloads.